Our Participating Programs and Sponsors

 University of Arizona College of Medicine – Tucson Family Medicine Residency

-Registration is now open for our 2024 Scholarly Intensive Seminar Series!
+Registration is open for our 2024 Scholarly Intensive Seminar Series!
 Click HERE for more information!

 The RTT Collaborative is excited to announce that we are hiring a part-time Associate Director!